 The rate at which one can exert oneself is proportional to energy metabolism, but energy metabolism is not only related to calorie intake.
 Calorie intake is a very small consideration within the vast pool of factors that affect cellular metabolism.

-Cellular energy metabolism is so complex that its taken decades for us to begin to understand the basic mechanisms that drive it at the cellular level.
-Research into mitochondria, the power house of the cell, has revealed that energy metabolism is governed by the fine chemistry of oxidation, also known as the redox balance.
+Cellular energy metabolism is so complex that it has taken decades for us to begin to understand the basic mechanisms that drive it at the cellular level.
+Research into mitochondria, the powerhouse of the cell, has revealed that energy metabolism is governed by the fine chemistry of oxidation, also known as the redox balance.

 The mitochondria are processing multiple molecules to produce energy, some of which are highly reactive and volatile substances.
 Their efficiency is maintained through the use of antioxidants and cellular co-factors which keep oxidation balanced within the cell.